doulakis/MSc-102/README.md

 # Welcome to the MSc-102 Project!

+This project is not a complete project and should not considered as a professional work by viewers of this profile.

 ### For Project Management Details please refer to the wiki page here:
 https://github.com/doulakis/MSc-102/wiki or read the details above